formkit/docs-content/essentials/core.md

 // { meat: 'turkey', greens: 'salad', sweets: 'pie' }
 ```

-### Input a value
+### Setting values

-You can set the initial value of a node by providing the `value` option — but FormKit is all about interactivity — how do we update the value of an already defined node?
+You can set the initial value of a node by providing the `value` option on `createNode()` — but FormKit is all about interactivity, so how do we update the value of an already defined node?
 By using `node.input(value)`.

 ```js
 import { createNode } from '@formkit/core'